heungheung/weblogic-operator-tutorialx/tutorials/domain.home.in.image_short.md

 ### Prerequisites ###

-We recommend to run the client software (kubectl, git, helm) in of two environments: either inside Virtual Box on local machine or in the OCI Compute VM in the Oracle Cloud.
+We recommend to run the client software (kubectl, git, helm) in one of two environments: either inside Virtual Box on local machine or in the OCI Compute VM in the Oracle Cloud.

 #### Option 1: Running client in Virtual Box ####